appsmithorg/design-system/packages/design-system/Component-Migration-Checklist.md

 # Steps to migrate components

 - [ ]  Pick the component to be migrated.
 Mark it as in progress (highlight in yellow) on the migration sheet [Component Migration planning](https://docs.google.com/spreadsheets/d/1pcIMvGwknhbjnG1yxKH2UnRIOPwW5lw_xiFxrJdb1E8/edit?usp=drivesdk)
 - [ ]  Create an issue for it on [appsmith/ce](http://github.com/appsmithorg/appsmith).
-Announce that you’re doing this on #design-system
+Announce that you’re doing this on #design-system and #team-tech channel.
 - [ ]  Copy the files over to the [appsmith/design-system](http://github.com/appsmithorg/design-system/) repository.
       - [ ]  Copy any unit test files over as well if they exist.
       - [ ]  In the files, props.theme variables become variables used from variables.css